JSpeedie/wmcontrib/README.md

 ## Programs/Contents

-wmcontrib consists (currently) of 3 programs: wtfc, wtsr, and wrsr.
-They stand for:
+wmcontrib consists (currently) of 4 programs.
+They are:
 **WTFC:** **W**indow **T**ransfer **F**ocus **C**ardinal
 **WTSR:** **W**indow **T**eleport **S**creen **R**elative
 **WRSR:** **W**indow **R**esize **S**creen **R**elative
+**CFW:** **C**urrently **F**ocused **W**indow

 ### wtfc

-wtfc was created to make up for the lack of (in a no-wm setup) what I deem the core feature of tiling window managers; being able to use the keyboard to focus windows to the left, right, above or below the currently focused window. wtfc has designed to be a little more useful than that.
-You can pass arguments to wtfc to focus or to not focus the window it finds to the left or right, etc. This could be useful if you wanted to hack together a bash script to swap a window with the window on its' left, right or etc. Obviously this has more potential, but I will leave that to the user.
+wtfc was created to make up for the lack of (in a no-wm setup), what I deem the core feature of tiling window managers; being able to focus neighbouring windows using the keyboard. wtfc was designed to be a little more useful than that.
+You can pass arguments to wtfc to focus or to not focus the window it finds.
+This could be useful if you wanted to hack together a bash script to swap a window with a neighbouring window.
+Obviously this has more potential, but I will leave that to the user.

-**Note** that in some
-window managers, wtfc will not be able to focus the windows it finds due to the way some wms control window focusing.
+**Note** that in some window managers, wtfc will NOT be able to focus the windows it finds due to the way some wms control window focusing.

 ### wtsr